CARMA

 Reliable partners in times of crisis

-The CARMA project is funded by EU ECHO (Directorate-General for Civil Protection and Humanitarian Aid of the European Commission) as well as by financial support from the consortium partners Caritas Switzerland, Diakonie Katastrophenhilfe and CordAid - they also accompany the project with technical support.
+The CARMA project is co-funded by the European Union as well as by financial and technical support from the consortium partner Caritas Switzerland.
 The project is implemented directly in Syria by our partners Caritas Syria and GOPA-DERD.

 Our project partners